9 Types of Millets and Their Benefits

 Benefits of Kodo Millet:

-• Prevents the Risk of Cancer: Ferulic acid and p-coumaric acid from kodo millet was found to inhibit the growth of human colorectal cancer cells in cellular studies.
+• Contains Compounds Studied for Anticancer Activity: Ferulic acid and p-coumaric acid found in kodo millet have shown the ability to inhibit the growth of human colorectal cancer cells in laboratory studies.
+However, further research is needed to determine whether these effects occur in humans.

 Types of Millets and Their Benefits